A Proof of Ramanujan's Classic $\pi$ Formula: Concluding Remarks

 \section{Concluding Remarks}

-Thang would like to thank his co-author Wangsa for his invaluable assistance with several aspects of the proof.
-The former first encountered Ramanujan's remarkable formula in 2013, when he was just ten-years-old.
-Back then, he knew about the sigma notation and a couple of famous series for $\pi$, which are the Basel problem (or Euler $2$-series) and Leibniz's formula He somehow chanced upon (1), or (99) one day and was surprised that there exists a formula for the reciprocal of $\pi$ (although having $\pi^2$ appearing in the evaluation of $\zeta\left(2\right)$ was already unexpected).
-It was only in early 2023 where Thang decided to look into the formula again.
-He also wishes to express his gratitude to B. Berndt for their insightful correspondence and inspiring lectures during his visit to Nanyang Technological University in September 2024 (Figure \ref{fig:bruce}).

-\newblock Ramanujan's series is beautiful.
-A MathOverflow post by Piezas III mentions the following \emph{coincidences} \cite{overflow}.
-Recall the fundamental solution to Pell's equation $x^2-29y^2=1$ that was discussed earlier, i.e. and Also, The number 26390 in (1) or (99) can be factorised as $29\cdot 70\cdot 13$, and looking at the big picture, we have
+Ramanujan's series is beautiful.
+We give a remark on some nice coincidences.
+Recall the fundamental solution to Pell's equation $x^2-29y^2=1$ that was discussed earlier, i.e. and Also, $2^6\left(u_{29}^6+u_{29}^{-6}\right)^2=396^4$.
+The number 26390 in (\ref{eqn: what to prove ramanujan}) be factorised as $29\cdot 70\cdot 13$, and looking at the big picture, we have

 This is indeed beautiful.